Skip to main content

 About Us

-St. Elmo Brady STEM Academy was founded in 2013 by Mr. Rick Greer, a K-12 Education Specialist, and Dr. Jerrod Henderson, an Assistant Professor in the department of Chemical and Biomolecular Engineering.
-The academy introduces fourth and fifth grade students to STEM through hands-on experiments and inquiry-based learning.
-Its mission is to empower the youth to explore STEM and become the next generation of scientists, engineers, and mathematicians.
+Founded in 2013 by Mr. Rick Greer; M. Ed, a K–12 Education Specialist, and Dr. Jerrod Henderson, an Assistant Professor of Chemical and Biomolecular Engineering, the St. Elmo Brady STEM Academy introduces fourth and fifth grade students to STEM through hands-on experiments and inquiry-based learning.

 image